BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from approximately five thousand general contracting and design related expert designations, the Oketo, Kansas Construction Expert Directory offers a wide range of trial support and construction consulting services to lawyers and construction practice groups seeking effective resolution of construction defect and claims matters.
-BHA provides building related trial support and expert consulting services to the construction industry's most recognized companies, legal professionals, Fortune 500 builders, CGL carriers, owners, as well as a variety of state and local government agencies.
-In connection with regional assets which comprise licensed architects, civil engineers, building envelope experts, general and specialty contractors focused on the evaluation of construction claims, the firm brings national experience and local capabilities to Oketo and the surrounding areas.
+Leveraging from approximately five thousand construction and design related expert designations, the Oketo, Kansas Construction Expert Directory provides a wide spectrum of trial support and consulting services to legal professionals and construction practice groups concerned with construction defect and claims matters.
+BHA provides construction related litigation support and expert consulting services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Utilizing in house assets which include licensed general and specialty contractors, consulting civil engineers, NCARB certified architects, roofing, and building envelope experts, the construction experts group brings specialized experience and local capabilities to Oketo and the surrounding areas.

 Construction Expert Witness News & Info